SUMMARY OF AN EXPLORATION IN BIOLOGY

 From genome sequencing to synthetic biology: natural selection is an authentic principle of physics

 Living organisms breed a young progeny.
 This progeny comes from already aged parents, and this implies that, somehow, they either recruited or created novel information.
-Information is physical, it is a central currency of Reality.
-In 1961 Rolf Landauer established that computation is reversible, with the consequence that creation of information does not require energy.
-In contrast, resetting the process required to create information needed to erase the memory of past events.
+Information is physical, it is a key currency of Reality.
+In 1961, Rolf Landauer established that computation is reversible, with the consequence that creation of information does not need energy.
+In contrast, resetting the process required to create information anew asked for erasing the memory of past events.
 This is energy-costly.
-Charles Bennett, in 1988, gave flesh to this demonstration with a concrete example in arithmetics.
-As a contribution to the field of information theories the work described here proposes experimental setups that link these features of information with biological processes.
-Bennett illustrated reversible computation by showing how to build up a simple arithmetic operation, division.
-He showed that the outcome of the division is obtained when one erases the intermediary states, leaving the rest of the division as the prominent "valuable" outcome of the computation.
+The work summarized here is a contribution to information theories.
+It proposes experimental setups that link information to biological processes.
+Charles Bennett, in 1988, illustrated reversible computation by showing how to build up a simple arithmetic operation, division.
+He showed that the outcome of a division is obtained when one erases the intermediary states, leaving the rest of the division as the prominent "valuable" outcome of the computation.
 In this process, memory erasure consumes energy.
-Yet, Bennett did not explore how the rest of the division could be told from the remaining bits that needed to be erased.
-To make the choice, one needs some sort of complementary (contextual) information: I proposed that this is essentially where the energy goes in.
-Energy is used to prevent degradation of the rest of the divison, while erasing the remaining memory.
+Yet, Bennett did not make explicit how the rest of the division could be told from the remaining bits that needed to be erased.
+To make the choice, one needs some sort of complementary (contextual) information: I proposed that this is essentially where the energy requirement goes in.
+Energy is used to prevent erasure of the rest of the divison, while erasing the remaining memory.
 This resets the remaining memory in a state that can be used for further computation.
-We need to identify a concrete process telling us what should be retained and what should be erased.
+Hence, we must identify a concrete process telling us what should be retained and what should be erased.
 To this aim we must identify processes that would act as Maxwell's demons.